KouseiMusic/Dub-Stabs/README.md

 ## 𝐑𝐞𝐜𝐨𝐫𝐝𝐢𝐧𝐠

 Press the `Rec` button in the header to begin capturing audio.
 Press it again to stop.
 A `.wav` file is exported automatically and named using the active preset abbreviation and the current date and time (e.g. `dubstabs_juno106_260609143022.wav`).
 Recording captures the full processed signal including delay, reverb and the master limiter.

 ---

-## 𝐃𝐀𝐖 𝐔𝐬𝐚𝐠𝐞

-**Standalone + BlackHole**: Install the [`BlackHole`](https://github.com/ExistentialAudio/BlackHole) virtual audio driver, set `Dub Stabs` output to `BlackHole` in macOS `Audio MIDI Setup`, and route `BlackHole` as an input track in your DAW.
-This allows you to record the output in real time or resample it.

-**MIDI input**: Connect a MIDI controller before launching. `Dub Stabs` responds to note-on and note-off messages on any channel.
-Each MIDI note triggers a full chord built on that note using the current Voices and Base Note settings.

-> **Audio Unit (AU) & VST3**: Plugins formats are under development.
-When available they will support full parameter automation and direct DAW audio routing without BlackHole.

----